Please meet with your Resident Assistant to discuss the room change process

 We recommend that you either open the room selection system in a different window or print out this page so that you can follow the directions while on the system.

-On April 18th, if you have a lottery number and you have completed your Housing Application/Agreement, you will be sent your date and time to select your room.
+On April 19th, if you have a priority number and you have completed your Housing Application/Agreement, you will be sent your date and time to select your room.
 You will be given 2 minutes to select a room.
 You can still select your room after 2 minutes, however, a student with the following lottery number will be choosing their housing so your options may be reduced.

 _____ A lottery number has been assigned to me.